 Quiz prepared by Ritu Soni, AJKD Blog Contributor

-To view the Kraut and Madias Teaching Case abstract or full-text (subscription required), please visit AJKD.org.
+To view the Kraut and Madias Teaching Case abstract or full-text (freely available), please visit AJKD.org.